Download the Healthier Together App from the App Store or Google Play.

-Try putting the back of your hand on your baby’s tummy, this will tell you if they are hot or cold.
+Try putting the back of your hand on the baby’s tummy or back.
+This will tell you if they are hot or cold.
 It is common for babies to have cold hands and feet.
+Too help prevent over heating, avoid over wrapping with too many layers.

 *The midwifery team will transfer care to the health visiting team within the first month of your baby being born.